A Travel Price Comparison for Families, Couples, and Backpackers Athens vs. Oslo for Attractions, Food, Nightlife, and Families

 A week in Athens or Oslo?

-Athens is a energetic city where you can fill many days.
+Athens is a vibrant city where you can fill many days.
 Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 Travelers enjoy the food and museums when visiting the clean big city of Oslo.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.